 Across the European Union, more than 100.000 people are being detained each year solely because of their migratory status.
 This includes children, families, single men and women, and individuals with pre-existing situations of vulnerability, such as physical or mental health diseases, disabilities, and psychological traumas.
 Detention is imposed, often for repeated or prolonged periods, with the more or less explicit purpose of deterring irregular migration and increasing returns – despite broad evidence on both its harmfulness and ineffectiveness.

 Detention isolates individuals from their communities, with severe impacts on their lives.
 According to international and European law, the right to liberty is a fundamental human right which may only be restricted in exceptional circumstances.
 Even short periods of detention leave strong marks on people’s future, increasing their vulnerability to harm.
 For this reason, those in a pre-existing situation of vulnerability and children should never be detained, as the harms of detention are always disproportionate and unjustified.

 At the same time, return policies exclusively focused on increasing the numbers of returns have tragic consequences on people’s lives.
-Forced deportation breaks economic, social and family ties that people had been building often for years.
+Deportation breaks economic, social and family ties that people had been building often for years.
 While we don’t know much about what happens after such deportations, existing data shows frequent violations of fundamental rights, including the rights to health, dignity, and life.

 At PICUM, we promote humane migration policies.
-This includes promoting alternatives to detention which keep migrants in the community, engage them with their migration procedures and provide social support towards the resolution of their case (case-management approach).
+This includes promoting community-based solutions which allow migrants to remain in the community, to engage them their migration procedures and provide social support towards the resolution of their case (case-management approach).
 Furthermore, when the conditions for detention apply, and after a decision to detain has been taken, governments should always prioritise the application of alternatives to detention (AtD) based on case management.